Roasting Veggies in CVap® Boosts Flavor

 There’s no denying it – most of Winston’s blogs focus on proteins.
-It’s true that CVap® technology brings out the best in meats, but it also serves up phenomenal vegetables.
+It’s true that CVap® technology brings out the best in meats, but roasting veggies also serves up phenomenal results.
 I’ve prepared some of my most favorite vegetable dishes in a CVap Retherm Oven.
 Today we tested three vegetables: Broccoli, cauliflower, and baby carrots.

-Traditionally, when vegetables are prepared in a conventional oven, you roast them at 425°F. However, since the max temp of a CVap Retherm Oven is 350°F, I had to adapt a bit to convert these items to CVap preparation.
+425°F is the traditional roasting setting for vegetables in a conventional over.
+However, since the max temp of a CVap Retherm Oven is 350°F, I had to adapt a bit to convert these items to CVap preparation.

 I am amazed at the difference that roasting vegetables makes, particularly when getting kids to eat them.
 My daughter has always turned her nose up to broccoli no matter how many ways I have prepared it, but roasting it has always made her a happy camper.